-I love independent travel, and will only join a group tour if it offers a unique or otherwise inaccessible travel experience.
+I love independent travel, and will only join group tours if it offers a unique or otherwise inaccessible travel experience.
+Extreme tours are my one exception.
 Namibia’s Tok Tokkie Trails hike firmly ticks both of those boxes.
 I was keen to explore the Namibian desert on foot, but was fairly sure I’d get eaten by wildlife if I attempted this one unguided.
 Plus, I’m the first to admit that I’m a little too lazy to lug around my own gear and set up camp each night.
 Enter Tok Tokkie Trails: a three day fully-catered and fully-guided hike through the stunning NamibRand Nature Reserve.

 Tok Tokkie Trails is perfect for the intrepid flashpacker who loves to be at one with the wilderness, but without forgoing creature comforts.
 During the day, you’ll hike through the seemingly endless desert, walking over rolling grassy plains and undulating sand dunes set against a backdrop of dramatic rocky mountains.
 While the desert landscape is undoubtedly the star of the show, you’ll also spot desert animals like zebra and oryx and learn about the hidden creatures of the desert.
 At night, you’ll be treated in true eco-luxe style to delicious three-course dinners with drinks, a hot bucket shower and bush toilet with prime desert views, and sleeping under the stars in a toasty warm stretcher bed.
 Luxury to some, essential basic needs to others!
 Tok Tokkie Trails is without a doubt one of my favourite travel experiences to date – guided or independent.